 INTERNATIONAL BUSINESS AND CROSS-BORDER TRANSACTIONS

 J.D./LL.M. - U.S. and Transnational Law for Foreign-Trained Lawyers

-International Moot Court Program: Miami Law offers a comprehensive international moot court program where students travel to competitions around the world some of which have included:
+International Moot Court Program: The only one of its kind in the U.S., Miami Law offers a unique and comprehensive program in which students travel and compete, in Spanish and English, in competitions around the world.
+Some have included:

 - Foreign Direct Investment Arbitration Moot